17 Ways You're Making Yourself a Target for Scammers

 There's a reason why web browsers and websites always warn you not to save your login information on shared computers.
 Even if you're only doing so on a work computer used exclusively by you during the workday, you never know who has access to that computer after you've gone home for the evening.
 Plus, you have no idea how secure the WiFi network at your workplace is; for all you know, it could require little to no effort to hack it!

-That pop-up message claiming that you just won a free cruise to the Bahamas probably isn’t real.
-Rather, it’s almost certainly a ploy by a scammer to get money or other information out of you.
-According to the Federal Trade Commission, you can usually tell whether a sweepstakes is a scam when you have to pay to enter or have to deposit the check you've won and then wire some of that money back.
+That pop-up message claiming that you just won a free cruise to the Bahamas is almost certainly a ploy by a scammer to get money and information out of you.
+According to the FTC, you can usually tell whether a sweepstakes is a scam when you have to pay to enter or deposit the check you've won and then wire some of the money back.

-Scammers often obtain information about you “through… discarded personal documents such as utility bills, insurance renewals, or health care records,” warns the ACCC.
-When you do need to throw out sensitive documents, your best bet is to put them through a shredder first.
-If you don't have a shredder, make sure to rip and destroy all of your papers until the information on them is no longer legible, or get a text-obscuring rolling stamp to cover up any sensitive information.
+Scammers often obtain your personal information "through discarded personal documents such as utility bills, insurance renewals, or health care records," the ACCC warns.
+Before discarding sensitive documents, first run them through a shredder.
+If you don't have one, make sure to rip and destroy all of your papers until the information on them is no longer legible, or get a text-obscuring rolling stamp to cover it up.

-You’re sending photos of your credit card via email or text.
+Sending photos of your credit card via email or text

 Never, ever send a picture of your credit card somewhere where hackers can access it.
-If you absolutely have to give someone your account information, then do so over the phone; otherwise, meet up in person and you can avoid the possibility of a scammer accessing your information.
-And for more safety tips, check out the 15 Best Ways to Protect Your Home.
+If you absolutely have to give someone your account information, then do so over the phone; otherwise, meet up in person so you can avoid the possibility of a scammer accessing your information.